 ChIRP was performed on a HeLa cell lysate.
 Biotinylated capture oligo (Magna ChIRP™ NEAT1 lncRNA Probe Set (odd and even pools) (Product No. 03-308)) and negative control probes (Magna ChIRP™ Negative Control Probe Set (LacZ) Product No. 03-307) were used for pull down reactions.
 The sequence libraries were sequenced on HiSeq instrument (Illumina).
 The sequence reads were aligned to the reference genome (hg19) using Bowtie. (a) Peaks were called separately using data from even

 and odd probe sets.
 Algorithms such as MACS can be used for this purpose.
-Those in common were considered to be valid peaks. (b) A series of post-alignment processing and filtering steps were carried out using analysis software available from the laboratory of Howard Chang (h/CH/enttp://changlab.stanford.edu/protocols.html).
+Those in common were considered to be valid peaks. (b) A series of post-alignment processing and filtering steps were carried out using analysis software available from the laboratory of Howard Chang (h/IL/enttp://changlab.stanford.edu/protocols.html).
 The data showing localization of NEAT1 RNA to the NEAT1 gene region and another example region (c).

 while conducting RIP experiments, you may encounter some challenges, such as no RNA immunoprecipitation or high background or low signal to noise ratio.
 The information provided below are to help you gain enough understanding of this technique before you start it; provide tips when the experiments do not work and guide you through the data analysis.